 The MTS Office of General Counsel: 952-937-4286

 5.2 Any manager who receives a complaint or is otherwise made aware of a potential violation of MTS’ Harassment-free Workplace Policy must immediately notify Human Resources or the Office of General Counsel (“OGC”).
+Failure of a manager to notify Human Resources or the OGC and knowingly allow a potential violation of MTS’ Harassment-free Workplace Policy to continue without investigation may result in that individual being subject to discipline, up to and including termination.

-5.3 Human Resources or the OGC will immediately initiate a confidential investigation.
-Human Resources, the OGC or a third-party professional investigator will conduct interviews with the parties named in the complaint and witnesses identified in the course of the investigation.
+5.3 Human Resources or the OGC will immediately initiate a confidential investigation in a fair, timely, and thorough manner that provides all parties appropriate due process and reaches reasonable conclusions based on the evidence collected.
+Confidentiality of the investigation will be kept by MTS to the greatest extent possible, however, the investigation will not be kept completely confidential.
+The investigation will Human Resources, the OGC or a third-party professional investigator will conduct interviews with the parties named in the complaint and witnesses identified in the course of the investigation.
 The investigator will collect copies of any documentation relevant to the investigation, such as diaries, e-mails, text messages or letters.

 5.4 Human Resources or the OGC will only share information regarding the investigation with individuals who have a need to know about it, such as managers directly involved with the employees named in the complaint.
 Any individuals interviewed as part of the investigation will be instructed not to discuss the interview with anyone other than Human Resources, the OGC or the appropriate managers.
 A violation with regard to discussing the matter with others may result in disciplinary action up to and including termination.